 In contrast, “kimi” (君/きみ) can be spoken by husbands or lovers to their female partners.
 An elderly person might use the term with any younger person, while seniors also use the word when conversing with company subordinates.

-How can we address someone ?
+How can you address someone in Japanese?

 “San” is the most commonly used suffix, neither gender- nor age-specific.
 In English, “san” translates “Mr”, “Ms”, “Mrs” or “Miss”.
 And yes, this “san” is the same “san” as “okaa-san” (mother), “otou-san” (father), “onee-san” (elder sister), “onii-san” (elder brother), etc.